vicimpa/new-tetris/README.md

 # New Tetris

-**New Tetris** is a modern implementation of the classic Tetris game, built using Preact and the Canvas 2D API.
+**New Tetris** is a modern implementation of the classic Tetris game, built using react and the Canvas 2D API.
 The project focuses on clean code, performance, and a minimalist interface.

 ---